puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_exported.markdown

 (The second example, taken from [puppetlabs-bacula][bacula], uses the [concat][] module.)

 Since any node could be exporting a resource, it is difficult to predict what the title of an exported resource will be.
 As such, it's usually best to [search][] on a more general attribute.
+This is one of the main use cases for [tags][].

 See [Exported Resource Collectors][exported_collector] for more detail on the collector syntax and search expressions.